To make the world of rapid software deployment a safer place, it’s time to shift away from the DevOps SDLC and adopt the DevSecOps life cycle.

 However, what’s been missing from this new collaborative effort is security.
-Even though the DevOps mind-set ensures stable, faster throughput, the applications themselves may not be secure.
+Even though the DevOps SDLC ensures stable, faster throughput, the applications themselves may not be secure.
 DevOps practitioners argue that traditional security slows them down.
-But the risk is that security teams go missing from modified agile or DevOps cycles if they don’t hop on board this fast-moving train.
-And this is where the DevSecOps mind-set comes into the picture.
+But the risk is that security teams go missing from a modified agile or DevOps SDLC if they don’t hop on board this fast-moving train.
+And this is where the DevSecOps life cycle comes into the picture.

 Security is no longer solely the SSG’s responsibility.
 It is everyone’s responsibility.
 Building security in starting from product conception decreases remediation time while making the product safer, lowering costs in the long run.
 Instead of measuring how long it takes for the pipeline to build, quality-test, and deploy software, DevOps organizations must start measuring the baseline with security activities included in the overall pipeline.

 Application security is a subset of application quality: Quality metrics must include application security metrics, and quality tests must include security tests.
-The DevSecOps mind-set makes this easier to enforce.
+The DevSecOps life cycle makes this easier to enforce.
 Once developers and operations start owning the security of their software, friction between all these teams decreases.

 DevOps teams must realize that security is not something slapped onto a product during or after deployment.
 Rather, it is a combination of different activities that integrate into the SDLC right from the analysis phase.
 Security must be built into the product.

-Ultimately, it is time to retire the DevOps mind-set and adopt a DevSecOps life cycle to make the world of rapid software deployment a safer place.
+Ultimately, it is time to retire the DevOps SDLC and adopt a DevSecOps life cycle to make the world of rapid software deployment a safer place.